 Backup WordPress (Free and Premium)

 This plugin, again, comes in a free and pro version.
-The free version allows you to perform full backups that include databases and your files/folders (You can also choose not to includ files/folders).
+The free version of Backup WordPress allows you to perform full backups that include databases and your files/folders (You can also choose not to includ files/folders).

 The backups are stored in your wp-content folder and can be emailed to you.
 But if you want them to be safely stored away somewhere in the cloud, you’ll need to upload them yourself or purchase a pro version that enables automatic distribution to your preferred location.